 When entering at ground level, don’t overlook the wooden carriage lift.
 Being one of the first models, it broke down regularly and took a whole 5 minutes to get to the upper floors.
 No wonder residents resorted to using the stairs instead!

 As a visitor, they will show you a really informative slide show about the history of the house and Eixample.
 Then you will get the grand tour.
 Hold onto your hats as it is fab.
 You will immediately notice mulberry flowers and lions everywhere.
-The owner, Albert, was not shy about leaving visitors in any doubt which family commissioned this house: Lleó i Morera (lion and mulberry).
+The owner, Albert, was not shy about leaving visitors in any doubt about which family commissioned this house: Lleó i Morera (lion and mulberry).

 Make sure you wear your best glam rags on the visit as you will be posing to society.
 The first floor was considered the best floor of the house during this era.
 Big bay windows offered a great opportunity for the bourgeoisie to pose and be recognised by passers-by.
 Not only can you be gawked at through the glass but you will also get great views of the bustling Passeig de Gràcia.